italia/daf-cacher/README.md

 ## Components

+* API

-* API: It is used to serve cached images to the client
+It is used to serve cached images to the client

+* Seeder

-* Seeder: A recurring task would go through each available public plot by pinging Metabase's API and it will enqueue a new caching job
+A recurring task would go through each available public plot by pinging Metabase's API and it will enqueue a new caching job

+* Worker

-* Worker: Responsible to perform screenshot and thumbs, consuming jobs enqueued by the Seeder
+Responsible to perform screenshot and thumbs, consuming jobs enqueued by the Seeder

 ## How to run locally with docker compose: